 If no agreement has been reached within that two-week discussion period, the employee is entitled to take the leave as one continuous period of leave.
 In that event, the employee must choose a start date for the leave that is at least eight weeks from the date on which the leave notice was originally submitted.
 The employee must notify SEStran of that date within five days of the end of the two-week discussion period.
-If the employee does not choose a start date within five days of the end of continuous leave will start on the date of the first period of leave originally requested.
+If the employee does not choose a start date within five days of the end of the two-week discussion period, the period of continuous leave will start on the date of the first period of leave originally requested.